Contents

 What economy-lab deliberately does not do: no payment provider, no event consumer; the host supplies those edges.

-The honest split runs straight down the middle.
-The ledger invariants — conservation, no-overdraft, backing, chain continuity — are enforced to a production standard, pushed into the database and attacked by an adversarial suite that writes violating rows directly rather than trusting the app.
+The ledger invariants (conservation, no-overdraft, backing, chain continuity) are enforced to a production standard, pushed into the database and attacked by an adversarial suite that writes violating rows directly rather than trusting the app.
 The operational edges around that ledger are deliberately stubbed or simplified.

 This page is the map of that second half: the things economy-lab leaves to a host, and why each one sits outside the lab.